 Full-Length Videos and Films

 There are a variety of wilderness-related videos and films that have been produced in the past 30 years.
 Use this wilderness audio/video catalog

 to select a video or film by category, subject, year, audience, length etc. All videos and films have been reviewed for educational and entertainment value and source information is provided for each.

-The National Park Service is producing a series of 3-5 minute YouTube videos about wilderness.
+.
+The National Park Service is also producing a series of 3-5 minute YouTube videos about wilderness.
 Play these videos before your event, as an introduction, or during breaks.